-4. Commissioning is the process that authorities and other public sector agencies carry out to decide how to spend their money to get the most appropriate services and secure the best outcomes for the local community.
+4. Commissioning is the process the Council carries out to decide how to spend its money to get the most appropriate services and secure the best outcomes for the local community.
 Commissioning is a decision-making process, and the outcome of those decisions may result in undertaking an external procurement process or providing in-house or alternative delivery models.
 As applicable, it should be informed by consultation (which will comply with the relevant policy / strategy) with service users and research with suppliers and the market more generally about what is both possible, and appropriate to provide.
 Commissioning decisions therefore balance the needs and aspirations of service users with the opportunities of the market and the budgets that are available.